April 3 - April 8, 2016 at Texas State University in San Marcos, TX.

 Today Goheen splits his time between freelancing and teaching.
 In 2010, he became a full-time faculty member of Loyola University Chicago’s School of Communication where he teaches video production and documentary filmmaking.

 Jonathon Malat is a general assignment photojournalist at KARE-TV in Minneapolis/St. Paul.
 In 1998, The National Press Photographers Association awarded Jonathan the Ernie Crisp Award, recognizing him as the National Photographer of the Year.
-Malat has been honored with six Emmy awards and an Edward R. Murrow award.
+Malat has been honored with six Emmy awards and two Edward R. Murrow award.
 Recently Jonathan has been a speaker for the RTNDA, NATAS, SPJ, and NPPA.
 He has served on the faculty of the Poynter Institute and the NPPA Advanced Storytelling Workshop.

 Joe Fryer's stories are now shared with a national audience.
 In 2013 he joined NBC News as a correspondent based in Los Angeles, reporting for NBC Nightly News, TODAY and MSNBC.